DSkrzypiec/blogImpl/content/post/foundations/index.md

 basic concepts.
 One of symptoms of this one might be something like "let's not talk about it, this should **probably** optimized by compiler".

+In case of programming foundations are very broad.
+Just to name a several areas of IT foundations

+* logic
+* data structures and algorithms
+* hardware (CPU, GPU, RAM, storage, ...)
+* data bases
+* operating systems
+* networking
+* security
+* programming languages
+* compilers
+* text editors and tools
+* design (systems and UX)
+* localizations (encodings, time zones and other local conventions)

+Yep, that's not all but it is already a lot for _just_ a foundations.
+Good universities covers most of those foundations across lectures and tutorials.
+Even though you had those basics worked out back in a university you probably forgot most of it after few years in the industry.
+We are truly standing on the shoulders of giants and we rarely have to tweak around foundations in regular job.
+I encourage you to not be ashamed of going back to basics and to broaden your foundations.
+This will got you more then learning new js framework.
+If your foundations are strong picking up anything on higher levels of abstraction will be easy.
+You will not struggle.

+In my opinion if you want advance in IT you should practice and most part of this practice should be foundations.
+If you are a programmer you probably have used HTTP server clients but have you ever written one?
+Do you know HTTP(S) protocol?
+How TCP/IP is used in implementation of HTTP?
+How routing of endpoints is done?
+How HTTP messages looks like in a memory?
+What is structure of URL and what is URI?
+How clients establish connection with another servers?
+And many more...

+My criteria for the question "do I really know how it's done?" is the answer for the question "Am I able to program it in C?".

+If you don't know where to start I'd recommend to start reading standard library of your favorite programming language.
+I'd also recommend [Go's standard library](https://pkg.go.dev/std) even for people how don't program in Go.
+It is very well written and documented and Go is pretty straightforward language.

 ## Summary